Chinigchinix

 Chinigchinix was born, or first appeared, after the death of Wiyot, a tyrannical ruler of the first beings, who was poisoned by his sons.

 Wiyot's murder brought death into the world, and as a consequence, the male creator Night divided the first human ancestors into distinct peoples, assigning them languages and territories.

-In June 2002, 50000 Quaoar, a large Trans-Neptunian object, was discovered and named after this deity.
+In June 2002, 50000 Quaoar, a large trans-Neptunian object and ringed dwarf planet, was discovered and named after this deity.

 Names

 The name Ouiamot is ostensibly similar to Wiyot (Ouiot), the name of another important figure, the primeval tyrant killed just before the appearance of Chinigchinix.
 Ouiamot is possibly to be taken as Ouiamot the childhood name of Chinigchinix.

 The name Quaoar was first recorded by Hugo Reid in his 1852 description of Tongva, in the spelling Qua-o-ar.
 Quaoar's parents were Tacu and Auzar, or, according to other accounts, he was born of Tamaayawut (Mother Earth).
 According to yet other accounts, "He had neither father nor mother".

-Both the Tongva mythology and language are recorded only fragmentarily.
+Both the Tongva religion and language are recorded only fragmentarily.